 Interrupt the DC link between N1 and N2 to prevent power flow from the converter into any inverter fault condition.
-This is easiest to accomplish on 10 through 60 KVA drives by on one side of the L1, connecting the cable and wire together and taping the connection.
+This is easiest to accomplish on 10 through 60 KVA drives by disconnecting the N1 to N2 jumper wire at N1.

-With the DC link disconnected between N1 and N2, the drive can be started and the inverter operated up to full reference.
-With the motor disconnected from the inverter, the P3 to N2 DC link voltage will build up somewhat as the reference is increased.
+With the DC link disconnected between N1 and N2. the drive can be started and the inverter operated up to full reference.
+With the motor disconnected from the inverter, the P3 to N2 link voltage will build up somewhat as the as the reference is increased.
 With the motor connected to the inverter, the DC link will stay close to zero.
 The maximum inverter frequency that can be obtained at full reference will be limited to less than half of rated by the below normal DC link voltage.
 Except for these differences from normal, the inverter can be operated to check out the inverter SCR firing and commutation operation without danger of further damaging the equipment if a fault problem is present.
-In addition, by disconnecting the plugs of two of the three wire harnesses APL, BPL or CPL, just one phase module can be operated at a time to simplify checking and to help in pin-pointing the problem.
+In addition by disconnecting the plugs of two of the three wire harnesses APL, BPL or CPL, just one phase module can be operated at a time to simplify checking and to help in pin-pointing the problem.

 The inverter phase commutations can be checked in the driver by checking the commutation current feedback signal (CF).
 The peak value of commutation current can be read on the Meter card.
 (See the driver label on the inside of the power unit door for normal readings).
-The commutation current can also be read with an oscilloscope connected driver TB39 (SEL1) and TB34 (COM), and using the black wire, back plane selector probe to receptacle K terminals.
+The commutation current can also be read with an osscilloscope connected driver TB39 (SEL1) and TB34 (COM), and using the black wire, back plane selector probe to receptacle K terminals.
 See Figure 5 for normal commutation current wave shapes.